Royal Institute of British Architects: RIBA Enterprises

-RIBA headquarters
+RIBA office, 66 Portland Place

 The RIBA's headquarters has been at 66 Portland Place, London, since 1934.
 This Grade II* listed building was designed by architect George Grey Wornum for the institute and features sculptures by Edward Bainbridge Copnall and James Woodford.
 The building is open to the public, and includes a library, architectural bookshop, a café, bar, exhibition galleries and lecture theatre.
 Rooms are hired out for events.

-The organisation also owns an adjacent building at 76 Portland Place, a 1950s office building overhauled in 2013, which housed RIBA staff and a members' café.
+The organisation also owned an adjacent building at 76 Portland Place, a 1950s office building overhauled in 2013, which housed RIBA staff and a members' café.
 In September 2021, following the COVID-19 pandemic and an £8 million budget deficit in the year ending December 2020, the RIBA announced plans to sell 76 Portland Place and to reduce staff numbers.
-Chief executive Alan Vallance said 89% of RIBA's staff only wanted to work two or three days a week from an office, so 76 Portland Place was surplus to requirements.
+Chief executive Alan Vallance said 89% of the RIBA's staff only wanted to work two or three days a week from an office, so 76 Portland Place was surplus to requirements.
 A potential 20 further redundancies were reported on 31 January 2022.
+The organisation's annual report and accounts for the year ending 31 December 2022 reported a £6.3 million trading deficit (following shortfalls of £8 million in 2021 and £8.2 million in 2020), though the sale of its lease on 76 Portland Place for nearly £12 million had since helped balance its books.

-In January 2022, the RIBA announced an architectural competition for RIBA-chartered architectural practices for a £20 million "comprehensive refurbishment" of its 66 Portland Place HQ.
+In January 2022, the RIBA announced an architectural competition for RIBA-chartered architectural practices for a £20 million+ "comprehensive refurbishment" of its 66 Portland Place.
+In 2024, this renovation was budgeted at £85 million.
+The building will close on 1 June 2025 for two and a half years to enable refurbishment.
+In March 2025, the RIBA said staff would be temporarily relocated to the Royal College of Physicians' Jerwood Centre during the work, but this decision was withdrawn in May 2025.
+In August 2025, the RIBA said staff would instead be housed in the central London offices of the British Medical Association in Tavistock Square.